Boston Camera Club: 19th century

 Painter, photographer, Boston art patron, and club member Sarah Choate Sears was named a Member of the Photo-Secession by Alfred Stieglitz.
 In 1899 she had a solo exhibition at the club that included a portrait of Julia Ward Howe.
 That year she also showed in the second Boston Arts and Crafts Exhibition.

-Two collaborators of Alexander Graham Bell were honorary members of the Boston Camera Club.
-Prof. Charles "Charlie" Robert Cross is believed to have taught the first electrical engineering course in the U.S., at MIT in 1882–1883.
+Two collaborators of Alexander Graham Bell were honorary club members.
+Prof. Charles "Charlie" Robert Cross is believed to have taught the first electrical engineering course in the U.S., at MIT in 1882-1883.
 Inventor and club vice president Francis Blake, Jr. is believed to have substantially helped the club financially in its early years.
-Blake's 1877 amplifier enabled Bell's to become the predominant telephone brand in the U.S. In 1886, two weeks after the club changed its name to Boston Camera Club, he read an important paper on camera shutters in which he did pioneering work.
-Although his work was likely not yet perfected, Elton W. Hall says the paper "established him as an expert in high-speed photography".
-By 1890 he had achieved 1/2000-second exposure times, at which time he presented his full results to the club.
+The 1877 Blake amplifier enabled Bell's line of telephones to become the predominant brand in the U.S. In 1886, two weeks after the club changed its name to Boston Camera Club, he read an important paper on camera shutters, in which he did pioneering work.
+Although his work was likely not yet perfected, Elton W. Hall says the paper "established him as an expert in high-speed photography."
+By 1890, he had achieved 1/2000-second exposure times, at which time he presented his full results to the club.
 Fred Holland Day, publisher, esthete, photography lecturer and mentor, and a leading U.S. artistic photographer of the late 19th and early 20th century, joined the Boston Camera Club in 1889.
-His membership was recommended by Frederick Alcott Pratt, a nephew and trustee of the literary estate of Louisa May Alcott and treasurer of the club, 1891–1893.
-Whether it suggests persons in this era, unlike today, had to be recommended for membership, begs inquiry.
-Although club records on Day are scant, he maintained ties with and supported the Boston club and other area amateur photo organizations.
 Besides lecturing at the club, he judged at least one exhibition there, in 1906.

-In 1896 a print by wealthy amateur Boston photographer Horace A. Latimer, today the club's best-remembered early member, was shown in an exhibition at the Smithsonian Institution.
-Latimer, a yachting and international travel photographer, is the only known Boston Camera Club member published in Camera Notes, an organ of The Camera Club of New York, to which he belonged as well.
-In gratitude to his 1931 bequest which revived the club's fortunes, the club's print critiques today are called the Horace A. Latimer Print Competitions.
+In 1896 a print by amateur Boston photographer Horace A. Latimer, the club's best-remembered early member, was shown at the Smithsonian Institution.
+Latimer, a yachting and international travel photographer, is the only known Boston Camera Club member published in The Camera Club of New York's Camera Notes.
+In gratitude to his 1931 bequest which revived the club's fortunes, the club's print critiques today are called the Horace A. Latimer Print Competition.